 Insulated Concrete Forms vs. Wood-Frame Construction

 Insulated concrete forms, known as ICF, are hollow foam blocks which are stacked into the shape of the exterior walls of a building, reinforced with steel rebar, and then subsequently filled with concrete.
 When you look at insulated concrete forms vs. wood-frame construction, it’s easy to see why ICF designs create higher energy efficiency than a building constructed with a wood-frame.
+Concrete, in general, is evolving at a rapid rate and new innovations like geopolymer cement and heat and chemical resistant concrete are excellent options when considering the long term durability of a structure.
 Typically, wood-framed construction has been the go to for building designers and contractors for its quick setup, lightness, and ease of obtaining materials.
-However, wood-framed structures have a number of drawbacks, including:
+However, the benefits of concrete house construction are hard to ignore, and structures built with traditional insulated home panels have a number of drawbacks, including:

 low resistance to fire